RobertDurfee/Wave/README.md

 # Wave
 C++ class for wave file creating, playing, plotting, modulating, and demodulating.

+### Disclaimer
+This is not production-worthy code!
+View this simply as a proof-of-concept.

 ### Initialization
 ```
 Wave(ResourceInterchangeFileFormatHeader fileHeader, WaveFormatHeader formatHeader, WaveDataHeader dataHeader, char * waveform);